convox/docs/docs/introduction/faq.md

 ## Do you support Multi-Cloud?

   You can use Convox to install your Racks in your AWS account.
-Google Cloud (GCP) support is currently in Beta.
+Google Cloud (GCP) and Digital Ocean support is currently in Beta.
 Keep an eye out for further platforms in the future 😉

 ## Does Convox integrate with CircleCi, Jenkins, or my custom CI/CD pipeline?